finom/defi/packages/react/README.md

 ### useSet
 `useSet(storeSlice: object | storeSelector, key: string) => value: any`

 Returns update function for a given object peoperty.
 It's goal is to make possible to update a property without re-render of a component where the hook is used.
-All components which do use `useChange` with the property are going to be re-rendered.
+All components which do use `useChange` with the given property are going to be re-rendered if value is changed.

 ```js
 const store = useStore();